(Applicable to Securities exclusively traded at BSE)

 ||Close price of last trading day of the preceding year i.e. September 30th.

-- 4. In case of downward revision in daily price bands i.e. from 20% to 10 % or 10% to 5 % or 5 % to 2 % as the case may be, the corresponding daily, weekly, monthly limits shall be revised based on the revised daily price band.
-The quarterly and yearly limits shall remain static at the initially set highest level till its next review date.
+- 4. In case of downward revision in daily price bands i.e. from 20% to 10 % or 10% to 5 % or 5 % to 2 % as the case may be, the corresponding daily limits shall be revised based on the revised daily price band.

 - 5. In case of downward revision in daily price bands, if Upper DPR limit is lower than its close price or lower DPR limit is higher than the close price, then the close price shall be considered as the corresponding Upper DPR limit or Lower DPR limit respectively.

-- 6. In cases of upward revision in daily price band all individual lower and upper price bands for all periods (daily / weekly / monthly / quarterly / yearly) shall be revised based on the new revised daily price band subject to them not breaching their Yearly and Quarterly price limit already set on relevant reference prices applicable at the time of setting / review of Yearly and Quarterly periodic price bands.
+- 6. In cases of upward revision in daily price band all individual lower and upper price bands for all periods (daily / quarterly / yearly) shall be revised based on the new revised daily price band.
+Quarterly/Yearly shall be revised based on the highest band during the period.

 - 7. For securities where corporate action is effected, upper & lower periodic price bands shall be revised by applying the Adjustment Factor to the relevant reference rates.